ediamin/wp-console/readme.txt

 - PHP core and WordPress functions live autocompletion with placeholders.
 - `_dump` as the alternative to `var_dump` which uses Symfony VarDumper.
 - Get debug.log contents and clear them right from your browser.
-- Advanced shell powered by psySH for `wp shell`
+- Advanced shell powered by psySH for `wp shell`.
-- Custom code snippet(coming soon).
-- Change editor theme(coming soon).
-- WordPress function definition docblock(coming soon).
-- Customized editor key bindings(coming soon).
+- Custom code snippet.
+Supports VS Code supported code snippets.
+For example you can use [this WooCommerce snippets](https://github.com/claudiosanches/vscode-woocommerce/blob/master/snippets/functions.json).

 Please note that, currently PsySH commands like `ls`, `doc`, `show` etc and Magic variables like `$_`, `$__class` etc are not supported in browser console.

 👉 WP Console uses Gutenberg packages and components for its UI/UX.
-Checkout the GitHub repo here [wp-console](https://github.com/ediamin/wp-console).
+Checkout the GitHub repo here [ediamin/wp-console](https://github.com/ediamin/wp-console).

 == Security Concern ==
 WP Console explicitly checks for `manage_options` permission to display the UI and perform other actions.
 Yet, this plugin should not be used in production server.